 The Archives & Library is open Wednesday through Saturday, 10:00 a.m - 5:00 p.m.
 There is no charge for visiting the Archives & Library.
 We page materials from our stacks 10:00 a.m - 4:15 p.m.
 No paging service is available Saturdays noon - 1 p.m.

 We ask that all patrons register for a library card at the Welcome Desk at the entrance of the Ohio History Connection.
 Our catalog is available online (ohiohistory.org/catalog) should you wish to explore our holdings before your visit.

 We have a closed stacks system.
 You will need to fill out a call slip for the collection(s) you wish to view.
 Our staff will page the items from our stacks, and deliver them to you for your review.
 For manuscript collections and State Archives, we ask that you examine one box at a time, maintaining file order.

 Our local government records microfilm and newspapers on microfilm are available in our self-service microfilm room.
 We have microfilm/reader printers that make photocopies.
-The cost is 25 cents per page.
-We do have one microfilm reader/printer that will scan to pdf if you bring a flash drive.
+The cost is 25 cents per page or can be saved to a flash drive.